The simple answer is, because it is your responsibility.

 - Check current systems for compliance to Australian Standards and other relevant industry guidelines

 - Ensure existing components and equipment have had recertification and inspections carried out as per manufacturer’s requirements

 - Offer practical and compliant solutions in accordance with the hierarchy of control for working at height

 As defined in the Code of Practice for Managing the Risk of Falls at Workplaces: “A person conducting a business or undertaking has the primary duty under the WHS Act to ensure, as far as reasonably practicable, that workers and other persons are not exposed to health and safety risks arising from the business or undertaking.”
 This includes requirements to “minimise the risk of falls so far as is reasonably practicable by providing a fall prevention device, work positioning system or a fall arrest system”.

-To check your current height safety practices, why not do a quick Height Safety Health Check to assess your risk?
+To check your current height safety practices, why not use our Risk Assessment Calculator to assess your risk?